Excel Text to Speech (Speak Cells)

 • Speak Cells – Stop Speaking Cells: When clicked, it stops the reading of the cells that’s in progress.

-• Speak Cells on Enter: When enabled, Excel only read cells when you press enter after selecting that cell.
+• Speak Cells on Enter: When enabled, Excel only reads cells when you press enter after selecting that cell.

-Select the cells that you want Excel to convert to speech and click on the Speak Cells button.
-Make sure you have the headphones/speaker plugged it.
+Select the cells you want Excel to convert to speech and click the Speak Cells button.
+Make sure you have the headphones or speaker plugged in.

 Hope you enjoyed this article.
 Let me know your thoughts in the comments section.